ava-labs/avalanchego/api/health/service.md

 The available endpoints for GET requests are:

-- `/ext/health` returns a wholeistic report of the status of the node.
+- `/ext/health` returns a holistic report of the status of the node.
   **Most operators should monitor this status.**
 - `/ext/health/health` is the same as `/ext/health`.
 - `/ext/health/readiness` returns healthy once the node has finished initializing.
-- `/ext/health/liveness` returns healthy once the endpoint is avialable.
+- `/ext/health/liveness` returns healthy once the endpoint is available.

 ## JSON RPC Request